9Now

-9Now is a video on demand, catch-up TV service run by the Nine Network in Australia.
+9Now is a live stream, video on demand, and catch-up TV service run by the Nine Network in Australia.
 The service launched on 27 January 2016, replacing Nine's previous service 9Jumpin.
 9Now offers online live streaming of Channel 9, 9Gem, 9Go!, 9Life and 9Rush, as well as live news via nine.com.au.

 In 2016, 9Now was at the centre of a legal challenge by then Nine regional television partner WIN Television, which helped contribute to an affiliation swaps for Nine and competitor Network 10.

 As of January 2019, Nine claims to have more than 7m signups to its platform.

 History

 2010–2013: FIXPlay

 On 12 April 2010, as a part of its online entertainment brand TheFIX, the Ninemsn Company released FIXPlay, an online video on demand catch-up TV service for the Nine Network, incorporating locally produced programs from Nine and GO! along with back-catalogue content from local and international distributors.
 FIXPlay became the second catch-up TV service released by a commercial Australian network, the first being PLUS7 from Yahoo7 and the Seven Network.